 Spontaneous order is what happens when you leave people alone—when entrepreneurs… see the desires of people… and then provide for them.
 They respond to market signals, to prices.
 Prices tell them what’s needed and how urgently and where.
 And it’s infinitely better and more productive than relying on a handful of elites in some distant bureaucracy. – Lawrence Reed

-For everyone protesting capitalism and free market economics, consider the good it does.
+For everyone protesting capitalism and free-market economics, consider the good it does.
 As in this illustration above, I am incentivized by the market to grow organic vegetables.
 How is that bad?
 How is that not enlightened self-interest?
 It benefits society as a whole.
-It is not the cold hearted pedantic Objectivism of Ayn Rand, nor the greed of dishonest Wall Street bankers, nor the bloated ludicrous Washington, DC establishment, (like Panem in the Hunger Games), but rather, you and me left to our own creative expressions to take things to market.
+It is not the cold-hearted pedantic Objectivism of Ayn Rand, nor the greed of dishonest Wall Street bankers, nor the bloated ludicrous Washington, DC establishment, (like Panem in the Hunger Games), but rather, you and I left to our own creative expressions to take things to market.

-- The only two thing that can hold you back are wrong thinking or wrong government.
+- The only two things that can hold you back are wrong thinking or wrong government.